 STEP 1 - Please read and follow the guidelines below when writing your abstract.

 (You will need to set up your user profile to begin submitting abstracts)

 INTERNET BROWSER - We recommend that delegates submit their abstracts using either Chrome, Firefox, Safari or Internet Explorer 9 and above.
 Please try a different browser if you experience any error messages when using older versions of Internet Explorer.

 1.Abstract submission closing date and notification timeframe:

-Abstracts for the CNSA 2019 Congress close at 11pm (AEDT) on Friday 1 February 2019.
-No extensions will be permitted.
-Authors will be notified if they have been successful by 1 March 2019 and advised if they have been offered a podium or poster presentation.
+Abstracts for the CNSA 2024 Congress close at 11pm (AEDT) on Sunday 4 February 2024.
+Authors will be notified if they have been successful within 5 weeks of the closing date and advised if they have been offered a podium or poster presentation.

 2. Abstracts are invited to be submitted that relate to the congress theme: